Blake Lively: Other ventures

 Lively has described herself as a "foodie and cook", and has said that Martha Stewart is her "idol".
 She has also said that she is a fan of Nigella Lawson's work.
 In 2008, Lively baked a cake with Stewart during an episode of The Martha Stewart Show.
 Lively attended a 2010 tailor-made workshop at Le Cordon Bleu in Paris, and has spoken of her desire to return to the culinary school for further instruction.

-She has remarked that, when travelling, she always takes cookery classes to immerse herself in the local culture.
+She has remarked that, when traveling, she always takes cookery classes to immerse herself in the local culture.
 Lively has also spoken publicly of her desire to become a restaurateur.
 In 2011, she created a s'mores cupcake to be sold at Sprinkles bakeries.
 In 2012, Lively's wedding reception was featured in Martha Stewart Weddings; food photography was the focal point of the picture spread.
 In 2013, she appeared in Elle Decor to recount her experiences designing a custom La Cornue oven for her newly purchased Bedford home.
 She filmed a cooking segment in 2013 for Vogues website, demonstrating how to make a brie pastry.

 Lively launched Preserve in 2014, a digital magazine and e-commerce website with hand-made one-of-a-kind items all selected by Lively.
-In October, 2015, Lively closed the site, stating that it had been launched before it was ready and that she planned rebuild and relaunch it properly.In 2025, six former staffers of Preserve alleged that they experienced a "toxic" working environment resulting in one allegedly receiving a settlement of up to $300,000 after threatening legal action.
+In October 2014, Preserve published a fashion editorial titled "Allure of Antebellum", which referenced aesthetics of the pre‑Civil War American South.
+Critics argued the editorial romanticized an era defined by slavery while focusing on imagery linked to white Southern elite culture.
+In October 2015, Lively closed the site stating that it had been launched before it was ready and that she planned to rebuild and relaunch it properly.
+In 2025, six former staffers of Preserve alleged that they experienced a "toxic" working environment.
+One allegedly received a settlement of up to $300,000 after threatening legal action.

 In 2021, Lively launched Betty Buzz, a line of non-alcoholic drink mixers.
 In 2023, Lively launched Betty Booze, a line of alcoholic canned cocktails.
 In 2024, Lively launched Blake Brown, a cruelty-free haircare line.
+Betty Buzz quietly shut down in 2025.